dharmendraSingh80/ItemManager/README.md

 - Start the server:
 - - node index.js
 - The API will be available at http://localhost:8000/api.
+- Use `Postman`, a popular API development and testing tool, to interact with the endpoints of this API.

 ## API Documentation

 ### Authentication